inlets/inlets-pro/docs/ingress-tutorial.md

 * A computer or laptop running MacOS or Linux, or Git Bash or WSL on Windows
 * Docker for Mac / Docker Daemon - installed in the normal way, you probably have this already
 * [KinD](https://github.com/kubernetes-sigs/kind) - the "darling" of the Kubernetes community is Kubernetes IN Docker, a small one-shot cluster that can run inside a Docker container
-* [k3sup](https://github.com/alexellis/k3sup) - k3sup is an app installer that takes a helm chart and bundles it behind a simple CLI
+* [arkade](https://github.com/alexellis/arkade) - arkade is an app installer that takes a helm chart and bundles it behind a simple CLI

 ## Create the Kubernetes cluster with KinD